Apifo'ou College

-‘Apifo’ou College (Tongan: Kolisi ‘Apifo’ou) is a co-educational secondary school located at Ma’ufanga on the island of Tongatapu in the Kingdom of Tonga.
+‘Apifo‘ou College (Tongan: Kolisi ‘Apifo‘ou) is a co-educational secondary school located at Ma’ufanga on the island of Tongatapu in the Kingdom of Tonga.
 It is the largest and oldest Catholic secondary school in Tonga.
 It is owned by the Roman Catholic Diocese of Tonga and Niue, and is run by priests of the Society of Mary.

 History

-‘Apifo’ou College traces its foundation to 1865 when French Marist priest, Fr Jean-Amand Lamaze, founded an all-boys secondary school named St Stanislaus College at ‘Ahopanilolo, Ma’ufanga with a syllabus that included reading, writing, geography, history, arithmetic, astronomy, geometry and religious education.
-With a view to expanding the school, in 1881 St Stanislaus College was moved to a ‘new property’ (Tongan: ‘Api Fo’ou) nearby to continue as a day school with newly arrived Fr Armand Olier as the first Principal at the new site.
-On August 15, 1886 the college officially became a boarding school but with its name changed to Peter Chanel College.
-In an effort to raise the academic standard, Bishop John Rodgers established St John's High School at Makamaka in 1962 so as to allow boys to follow the NZ syllabus before relocating it to ‘Api Fo’ou in 1964.
-The Missionary Sisters of the Society of Mary then set up St Ann's High School at Makamaka in 1964 as an all-girls school under the NZ syllabus before it, too, along with newly established St Cecilia at 'Ahopanilolo (since January 1965) were both relocated to ‘Api Fo’ou on September 8, 1965 to form St Mary's High School.
-In marking the centenary of 'Api Fo'ou as a boarding school in 1986, Bishop Patelisio Punou-Ki-Hihifo Finau decided to amalgamate the all-boys St John's High School and all-girls St Mary's High School in 1987 into a single co-educational school named 'Apifo'ou College.
-This was followed in 2011 with the celebration of the school's 125-year anniversary, hence counting once again from the first boarding school at ‘Api Fo’ou in 1886.
-In 2020, the school celebrated its 155th anniversary, thereby recognizing the college established in 1865 by Fr Lamaze as its foundation.
+‘Apifo‘ou College traces its foundation to 1865 when French Marist priest, Fr.
+Jean-Amand Lamaze, founded an all-boys secondary school named St. Stanislaus at ‘Ahopanilolo, Ma’ufanga with a syllabus that included reading, writing, geography, history, arithmetic, astronomy, geometry and catechism.
+With a view to expanding the school, St. Stanislaus College was moved around 1886-1887 to the nearby property of Vusi to continue as a day school with Fr.
+Armand Olier as the first teacher and Principal at the 'new property' (Tongan: 'Api Fo'ou).
+With the arrival of Fr.
+Emilien Thomas in Tonga in February 1888, he became soon thereafter the first resident priest at the college which became a boarding school in 1889, with the college name changed from St. Stanislaus to Blessed Peter Chanel who was beatified that year.
+In an effort to raise the academic standard, Bishop John Rodgers established St. John's High School at Makamaka in 1962 so as to allow boys to follow the NZ syllabus before relocating it to ‘Api Fo’ou in 1964.
+The Missionary Sisters of the Society of Mary then set up St. Anne's High School at Makamaka in 1964 as an all-girls school under the NZ syllabus before it, too, along with newly established St. Cecilia at 'Ahopanilolo (since January 1965) were both relocated to ‘Api Fo’ou on September 8, 1965 to form St. Mary's High School.
+In marking the centenary of 'Api Fo'ou in 1986, Bishop Patelisio Punou-Ki-Hihifo Finau decided to amalgamate the all-boys St. John's High School and all-girls St. Mary's High School in 1987 into a single co-educational school named 'Apifo'ou College under the school's old motto of 'Adveniat Regnum Tuum'.
+This was followed in 2011 with the celebration of the school's 125-year anniversary, hence counting once again from 1886.
+However, in 2020, the college celebrated its 155th anniversary, thereby recognizing the college that was first set up at 'Ahopanilolo in 1865 by Fr.
+Lamaze as its veritable foundation.
+In 2025, plans to celebrate the college's 160th anniversary, scheduled for April, had to be scaled back due to the death of Pope Francis, with ex-students at home and abroad marking it in a toned-down manner.